☎ +1 214-659-1775 Signal: +1 214-659-1775 [email protected]

 If you restore with the default BIP44 path (m/44'/0'/0'), you'll see an empty wallet and conclude your coins are gone — they aren't; the wallet is just looking in the wrong place.
 An empty-but-should-be-full restore is a derivation-path problem until proven otherwise.
 (The same trick recovers seeds from other bitcoinj-era wallets that used m/0'.)

-"Could not load wallet" and other MultiBit errors
+"Could not load wallet" / "cannot read wallet"

 Don't run MultiBit itself — and don't download it